Kentucky Trivia ● Kentucky Tweets

-November 22, 1990, Pat Day becomes the 12th jockey to win 5,000 races when he won the Grade III Falls City Handicapped at Churchill Downs.
-The victory was his 3rd for the day and extended his own Downs record to 75 stakes victories.
+November 22, 1990, Pat Day became the 12th jockey to win 5,000 races after he won the (GIII) Falls City Handicap at Churchill Downs (CD).
+He won three races this day and extended his CD record to 75 stakes victories.

-November 22, 1997, Tim Couch and Peyton Manning shake hands after the Volunteers’ 59-31 win over the Cats at Commonwealth Stadium.
+November 22, 1997, Tim Couch and Peyton Manning shook hands after the Volunteers’ 59-31 win over the Wildcats at Commonwealth Stadium.
 The much-hyped game featured the two Heisman aspirations — combining to throw for 1 yard short of 1,000 yards.

-November 22, 2000, the Florida Supreme Court reinstated a $750,000 judgement against Brown & Williamson Tobacco Corporation, when they ruled that an appeals court erred when it reversed a 1996 jury verdict in a lung cancer case.
-The 1996 landmark litigation started industry executives down the road to the general settlement agreement in 1998.
+November 22, 2000, the Florida Supreme Court reinstated a $750,000 judgment against Brown & Williamson Tobacco Corporation when they ruled that an appeals court erred when it reversed a 1996 jury verdict in a lung cancer case.
+The 1996 landmark litigation started industry executives down the road to the 1998 extensive general settlement agreement.

 November 22, 2019, proponents of Kentucky’s red flag law spoke to Kentucky legislators.
 The law allows emergency orders that temporarily remove guns from Kentuckians deemed an immediate threat to themselves and others.